Medical Device for Brain Aneurysm

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial team or your doctor.

-Is the Nautilus Intrasaccular System safe for treating brain aneurysms?
+What evidence suggests that the Nautilus Intrasaccular Bridging System is effective for treating brain aneurysms?

 This trial is for adults over 18 with a specific type of ruptured brain aneurysm that's wide (4-7mm) and has a dome size of at least 5mm.
 Participants should be neurologically stable, able to consent, and follow the study schedule.
 It excludes pregnant women, those with recent neurological issues or serious health conditions, certain pre-existing diseases like Moyamoya disease, allergies to Nickel/Heparin, or involvement in another clinical study.